tych0/tycho.pizza/src/blog/2015/04/lxd-live-migration.md

     lxd-images import lxc ubuntu trusty amd64 --alias ubuntu

-which will then allow you to create a container to migrate:

-    lxc init ubuntu migratee

-Lastly, you'll also need to set a few configuration items in lxd.
+You'll also need to set a few configuration items in lxd.
 First, the container needs to be privileged, although there is [yet more](http://lists.openvz.org/pipermail/criu/2015-February/018934.html) ongoing work to remove this restriction.
 There are also a few things that